Keighley Bus Company

-The Keighley Bus Company operates both local and regional bus services in West Yorkshire, England.
-It is a subsidiary of Transdev Blazefield, which operates bus services across Greater Manchester, Lancashire, North Yorkshire and West Yorkshire.
+Keighley Bus Company operates both local and regional bus services in West Yorkshire, England.
+It is a subsidiary of Transdev Blazefield.

 History

 When founded, the company was part of Tilling & British Automobile Traction.
 In 1927, following the company's expansion, Tilling & British Automobile Traction was renamed West Yorkshire Road Car Company, to reflect the wider service area provided.

 In 1948, along with other companies that were then part of the Tilling Group, West Yorkshire Road Car Company was nationalised.

 In 1968, West Yorkshire Road Car Company became a subsidiary of the National Bus Company.

 In September 1987, AJS Group purchased West Yorkshire Road Car Company from the National Bus Company.
 The business was subsequently split into smaller companies, one of which became Keighley & District Travel.

 In August 1991, Keighley & District Travel was included in the purchase of AJS Group by Blazefield Group, following the sale of seven of the company's eight remaining bus firms at the time – a deal valued at £2.2 million.

 In January 2006, French-based operator Transdev acquired the Blazefield Group, along with 305 vehicles.

-Locally, the company was rebranded under the name Transdev in Keighley.
+In 2010, the company was rebranded under the name Transdev in Keighley.

 In July 2016, the company was again rebranded, now operating as The Keighley Bus Company.

+In 2025, the branding was changed to "Keighley Bus Company", dropping the "The" prefix.